-GENERAL SUMMARY: (Scope; Summary and Impact of Job) Lead Firearms Instructors (LFIs) are the first point of contact for Federal Flight Deck Officers when they arrive at the training venue; are responsible for checking them in; verifying weapons and credentials; conducting training and overseeing the course of fire at the gun-range.
+Lead Firearms Instructors (LFIs) are the first point of contact for Federal Flight Deck Officers when they arrive at the training venue, are responsible for checking them in, verifying weapons and credentials, conducting training and overseeing the course of fire at the gun-range.
 They are responsible for ensuring the safety of all personnel on the range and securing SSI and SPII information during and after requalification sessions.

 Associates Degree; or the equivalent combination of education; technical certifications or training; or work/military experience.

-UNIQUE/ADDITIONAL REQUIREMENTS: Working Conditions The work is typically performed at an indoor or outdoor gun range.
+Working Conditions The work is typically performed at an indoor or outdoor gun range.
 Employees will be required to handle weapons and ammunition in the course of their duties.
 Exposure to high volumes of noise due to the firing of weapons will occur and employees are required to wear hearing protection in the form of foam ear plugs as well as external hearing protection.
 Exposure to expelled gun-powder as a result of fired ammunition is expected; and the employees must wash hands after handling ammunition.
-Work may require some physical effort in the handling of light materials; boxes; or equipment. *This position requires applicants to successfully complete the security application and pass a background investigation clearance prior to starting.*
+Work may require some physical effort in the handling of light materials; boxes; or equipment.
+The above job description is not intended to be; nor should it be construed as; exhaustive of all responsibilities; skills; efforts; or working conditions associated with this job.
+Requests for reasonable accommodations will be considered to enable individuals with disabilities to perform the principal (essential) functions of this job.
+General Dynamics Information Technology is an Equal Opportunity/Affirmative Action Employer (M/F/D/V). *This position requires applicants to successfully complete the security application and pass a background investigation clearance prior to starting.

 " We are GDIT.
 The people supporting some of the most complex government, defense, and intelligence projects across the country.
 We deliver.
 Bringing the expertise needed to understand and advance critical missions.
 We transform.
 Shifting the ways clients invest in, integrate, and innovate technology solutions.
 We ensure today is safe and tomorrow is smarter.
 We are there.
 On the ground, beside our clients, in the lab, and everywhere in between.
 Offering the technology transformations, strategy, and mission services needed to get the job done.